 A health savings account is like a combination 401(k) and checking account for your medical expenses.

-Most people put money into their HSA by having it taken out of their paycheck by their employer.
-When they do, no taxes are taken out.
-Both of you save money that way.
+Most people put money into their HSA by having it deducted before taxes from their paycheck.
 But you, and even family and friends, can make a deposit to your HSA at any time.
 You can deposit post-tax money into your HSA and deduct your contributions from your income tax.

 Then, when you have a medical expense your health plan doesn't cover, you can use the money in your HSA.
 For more information about everything you can do with a health savings account, read "How can I use my HSA?"